skogsbaer/sum-product/sum-product-en.md

 To illustrate programming with sums and products, we've implemented representations for medication dosages along with the associated formatting function/method in various languages.
-For brevity, we only list the functionality for dosages, omitting the surrounding medication record.
+For brevity, we list only the functionality for dosages, omitting the surrounding medication record.
+The [full code](https://github.com/skogsbaer/sum-product/tree/main/code) is available.

 ### Kotlin